Leadership Team Bios

-Rachel is a structural analysis engineer at Boeing for Propulsion South Carolina.
-Rachel has been with The Boeing Company for the past 5 years, the first 3 years she spent in Seattle and the past 2 years in Charleston.
-In Rachel’s current role she is responsible for the structures and fire tests for 737MAX and 777X Propulsion.
-She has been involved with SWE for the last 9 years and held the role of President of her collegiate section at the University of Wisconsin-Milwaukee.
-Rachel also was the K-12 Outreach Chair for the SWE Lowcountry Section last year.
+Rachel Kiser is a structural analysis engineer at Boeing for Propulsion South Carolina.
+Rachel has been with The Boeing Company for the past 6 years, she spent the first 3 years of her career in Seattle, then relocated to Charleston.
+She has been working for Propulsion South Carolina for the past 3 years.
+In Rachel’s current role she is responsible for the structures and fire tests for 737MAX and 777X Propulsion and supports certification.
+She has been involved with SWE for the last 10 years.
+Rachel has previously held the roles of President and K-12 Outreach Chair for the SWE Lowcountry Section.

-In her free time, Rachel enjoys fixing up her house, travel, kayaking, wine tasting, and cuddling with her dog!
+In her free time, Rachel enjoys fixing up her house, travel, spending time with her dogs, kayaking, and wine tasting!

 Erin Bayles is a Lead Design Engineer for the 787 Program at Boeing South Carolina.
 Before Boeing, Erin received her Bachelor of Mechanical Engineering degree from the University of Michigan – Ann Arbor and has held various engineering positions in both the Architectural Engineering & Automotive industries.
 While attending the Society of Women Engineers WE08 Annual Conference in Baltimore, Maryland, Erin interviewed for an engineering position at Global Aeronautica in South Carolina.
 She had no idea that she would later be employed by Boeing.
 Outside of work, Erin likes to volunteer and does so weekly at the Lowcountry Food Bank.
 She also enjoys talking to students in afterschool programs encouraging them to get involved with STEM (Science, Technology, Engineering and Mathematics) based programs.
 Erin became actively involved with the Lowcountry Society of Women Engineers as Newsletter Editor for FY15 & FY16, and is currently holding the leadership role of Treasurer.